What’s the aim of your biotech company?

 Another way you can engage with your followers is through Q&A sessions on Twitter.
 This kills two birds with one stone.
 Not only are you engaging with your audience but you can also increase your Twitter followers.

-For example, a biotech business that used Twitter chats to expand its audience is Boehringer Ingelheim.
+For example, a biotech company that successfully leverages social media is Boehringer Ingelheim who used Twitter chats to expand its audience.
 It developed Twitter chats about specific topics and hashtags, including #COPDchat and #ChatAFib.
-It was such a success, Twitter produced a case study on it.
+It was such a success that Twitter produced a case study on it.

 Whether you target your audience through industry-relevant content, in-house content or using comment sections and Twitter chats to engage – make sure you DO engage.